ChrisChares/shortcut/README.md

 Now you can start using `openURL()` and `[Shortcut load:]`

-If you have view controllers you would not like Shortcut to instantiate, add them to the blacklist
+If you have view controllers you would not like Shortcut to instantiate, create a blacklist

     [Shortcut setBlackList:@[@"PrivateViewController"]];